nih-cfde/usecases/personas/cfde-clinical-researcher.md

 Users with this persona:

--   Have a government issued secure access credentials
+-   Has credentialed access to the CFDE
 -   Do not require administrative access to an interface